jlevy/og-equity-compensation/README.md

 This Guide contains **a lot** of material.
 And it’s dense.
-A few readers may wish to read front to back, but more likely you should **search or navigate directly** to parts that are of interest to you, and **refer back** to the foundational topics as needed.
+Some readers may wish to read front to back, but you can also **search or navigate directly** to parts that are of interest to you, **referring back** to foundational topics as needed.

 Equity compensation lies at the intersection of corporate law, taxation, and employee compensation, and so requires some basic understanding of all three.
 You might think compensation and taxation are separate topics, but they are so intertwined it would be misleading to explain one without the other.
-We cover material in logical order, so that if you do read the earlier sections first, the interactions of tax and compensation are clearer.
+We cover material in logical order, so that if you do read the earlier sections first, later sections on the interactions of tax and compensation will be clearer.

 The first sections are about how companies work and how they grow:

 - [**Fundamentals of Stock Corporations**](#fundamentals-of-stock-corporations): To understand exactly what equity is, it’s essential to know how companies organize their ownership, how stock works, and how ownership typically evolves.
-- [**Startups and Growth**](#startups-and-growth): While not everyone works at an early stage company, those who do can benefit from understanding the particulars of how these companies raise money and grow.
+- [**Startups and Growth**](#startups-and-growth): While not everyone reading this works at an early stage company, those who do can benefit from understanding the particulars of how these companies raise money and grow.

 Then compensation: